mailcorahul/auto_labeler/README.md

-python label.py --unlabelled-dump 'path to the unlabelled dataset containing images' --class-texts-path 'path to a json containing the list of class objects to detect' --prompt-images 'path to prompt images for guided one shot detection' --result-path 'path to save the auto labeled detection data' --viz 'False(set to True if visualization is required)' --viz-path 'path to save detection bbox visualizations'
+python label.py --unlabelled-dump 'path to the unlabelled dataset containing images' --class-texts-path 'path to a json containing the list of class objects to detect' --prompt-images 'path to prompt images for guided one shot detection' --result-path 'path to .json file to save the auto labeled detection data' --viz 'False(set to True if visualization is required)' --viz-path 'path to save detection bbox visualizations'
 ```